 while actively trying to destroy its culture and language

 .
-Tensions get stirred whenever the newest nationalist right-wing group from either group says something to stir the pot, and Japanese revisionism spearheaded by ultra-right wing groups creeps in from time to time.
+Tensions get stirred whenever either country's newest nationalist right-wing group says something to stir the pot, and Japanese revisionism spearheaded by ultra-right wing groups creeps in from time to time.

 Note that in South Korea especially, protests are quite common